Our wholetime firefighter application portal is now closed.

 The questions are intentionally generic, so everyone can answer them.
 Make your answers personal by providing relevant examples of when you have demonstrated certain strengths and how that made you feel.
 Where possible please support your answers with evidence from both your professional and personal experiences.

 These online tests measure your ability to read and interpret numerical and verbal information quickly and accurately.
-Providing proof of GCSE Maths and English will exempt you from this stage.
+Providing proof of GCSE Maths and English at grade C (4) or above, or equivalent, will exempt you from this stage.

 Check out our Training for firefighter selection page for more information about this stage.